thunderbird/thunderbird-android/docs/engineering/README.md

 Use the smallest set of documents and issues that makes the work clear, reviewable, and maintainable.

+## For Contributors

+If you want to contribute:

+1. Start with the [Contribution Workflow](../contributing/contribution-workflow.md), including its guidance for finding an issue, reporting bugs, and discussing your plan before coding.
+2. Use feature issues for user-visible work and task issues for supporting work.
+3. If the work looks larger than one issue or pull request, ask maintainers whether it needs a milestone issue.
+Use the [Matrix development channel](https://matrix.to/#/#tb-mobile-dev:mozilla.org) when you are unsure where to ask.
+4. If the work needs a user journey, RFC, ADR, or technical design, add that document in a pull request and link it from the relevant issue.

 ## Overview

 Our engineering process connects high-level technical decisions with public delivery work and internal roadmap planning.